Pentagon considering Washington military parade at Trump's request

 Trump noted in September during an appearance with Macron at the United Nations how impressed he was with the Bastille Day celebration, and said "to a large extent, because of what I witnessed, we may do something like that on July 4th in Washington, down Pennsylvania Avenue."

 President George H. W. Bush held a military parade in Washington on June 8, 1991, to mark victory in the Persian Gulf War.
-At the time it was called the biggest victory celebration in Washington, D.C., since the end of World War II, with a crowd of around 200,000.
+At the time it was called the biggest victory celebration in Washington since the end of World War II, with a crowd of around 200,000.

 The Post reported that many details remain up in the air, but that Trump has said he would like it along Pennsylvania Avenue.